 How to Work as an Art Critic

-Even though the newspaper may soon become obsolete, there is a plethora of online art publications to write for, so the astutely driven art critic may be able to have a successful art career.
+Even though the newspaper may soon become obsolete, there are a plethora of online art publications to write for, so the astutely driven art critic may be able to have a successful art career.
 Here's how.

 In order to succeed, you must first be an expert in your field.
 If you are an art critic writing about sculpture, then you must learn everything there is about sculpture: its history, significance, trends, key figures, sculptural techniques, etc.